 His spare room, however, is the star of the show: hosting a collection of early 1990s bean memorabilia, countless limited edition Heinz cans and even his own baked bean-themed coffin—with the phrase ‘Rest In Beans’ etched into the wood.

 The Baked Bean Museum of Excellence sits at the epicentre of Port Talbot, a small post-industrial town in South Wales.
-The town’s mammoth local steelworks, which is one of the largest in Europe, protrudes against the horizon.
+The town’s mammoth local steelworks, which is one of the largest in Europe, protrude against the horizon.
 “I was brought up here and to this day embellish this town.
 It’s a lovely, tight-knit community,” he says.

-“The Museum now has relevance, it has a special connotation—it’s the highest rated attraction on Trip Advisor in the local area,” Beany continues.
+“The Museum now has relevance, it has a special connotation—it’s the highest rated attraction on Tripadvisor in the local area,” Beany continues.
 “For me, it’s like a theatre: I’m the main actor and you are the audience.
 I love nothing more than entertaining people from all walks of life.
 I never know who’s going to walk through that front door, but I make it my mission to accommodate them and leave them full of beans.”

-Captain Beany—formally known as Barry Kirk before legally changing his name back in 1991—found his life’s calling for beans, and with it his new identity, in the 1980s.
+Captain Beany—formally known as Barry Kirk before legally changing his name back in 1991—found his life’s calling for beans, and with it, his new identity, in the 1980s.
 “I’d always love drama, dressing up and stuff like that,” he recalls.
 “At the time, I was working for BP and wanted to put something back into the community.”

 “I was walking down the street and saw an album cover of Roger Daltrey in a charity shop, he was in a bath of baked beans and I thought to myself ‘If it’s good enough for Roger, it’s good enough for me’.”
 Unknown to Beany at the time, this was one of the most formative moments of his life—unearthing his dedication (and obsession) to baked beans, all the while raising money for charitable causes.